vbalalian/roman_coins_data_pipeline/README.md

 ### [API](api/main.py)

-Serves data from the roman coins dataset, and allows data ingestion via POST endpoint.
+Serves data from the roman coins dataset, and allows data addition and manipulation via POST, PUT, and PATCH endpoints.
 Data is continuously added during web scraping.

 ## To Run:
 **(Requires Docker with Docker Compose)**